Show All Answers

 Our Historic Design Guidelines are also a great source of information.
 The guidelines were written to assist property owners when planning an improvement project, to ensure that the proposed work will help preserve the historic character of the property and the neighborhood.
 Remember that any exterior changes to property located within the historic districts are subject to review before the project begins.

 Food sorting will take place at Heritage Hall Dec.
-10 and 11 from 6:00-8:00 p.m.
+8 snf 9 from 6-8 p.m.
 Volunteers must sign up online in advance.
 Space is limited to 75 volunteers per day.

 Yes!
-Due to the large volume of volunteers, we are asking interested parties to sign up online in advance.
+Due to the large volume of volunteers, we ask interested parties to sign up via a link on the Food Sorting webpage.
 Space is limited to 75 volunteers per day.

 Yes, we ask that volunteers commit to the full two hours on the sorting day they select.

 Yes!
 We welcome children ages 6 and up.
 Adult supervision is required.